sparisi/gym_minatar/README.md

 </table>

 <p>
 Second channel of <b>Asterix</b> observation.
-It's like Freeway's, but it only encodes enemies (treasures are encoded in the third channel).
+It's like Freeway, but it only encodes enemies (treasures are encoded in the third channel).
 In this case, the slowest speed is -2.
 <br>